Sherburn in Elmet Community Trust

 2. If necessary, the Line/Volunteer Manager/CCM will invite the employee/volunteer to a meeting to discuss the grievance.
 The individual will be informed of their right to be accompanied by a companion of their choosing.
 During the meeting the individual will be allowed to explain their grievance and how they think it should be resolved.
 If needed the meeting may be adjourned for any investigation that may be necessary.

 3. After investigating and considering all the facts raised in the grievance meeting, the Line/Volunteer Manager/CCM will inform the individual in writing of the decision, and of the right to appeal and the time scales in which to do so.

-If the individual is not satisfied with the response, he or she may appeal against the decision in writing, to the Trustee responsible for Human Resources, Mr Les Wake.
+If the individual is not satisfied with the response, he or she may appeal against the decision in writing, to the Chair of the Community Trust, Mr Paul Deherty.

 The Trust is committed to ensuring that all grievances are fully investigated.
 Before a decision can be reached, it may be necessary to carry out interviews with third parties such as witnesses, colleagues and other stakeholders, as well as analysing written records and information.

 Where an Employee or Volunteer raises a grievance during a disciplinary process, the disciplinary process may be temporarily suspended to deal with the grievance.
 In circumstances where the grievance and disciplinary issues are related it may be appropriate to deal with them concurrently.
 The Trustees will decide on the most appropriate way of handling overlapping disciplinary and grievance situations.

 The grievance procedure should not be used for appeals against disciplinary decisions, as that is the purpose of the disciplinary appeals procedure.

 This Policy was adopted at the meeting of Trustees held on 17th July 2018